 The School of Health Sciences programs are housed in two beautiful buildings:

 - The Luther F. Carter Center for Health Sciences (CCHS) is located in downtown Florence (200 West Evans Street).
 The MSN programs and the Physician Assistant programs are housed here.
 This building includes classrooms, laboratories, and a state-of-the-art interprofessional simulation learning environment.

 - The Frank B. Lee Nursing Building (LNB) is located on our main campus.
 The undergraduate nursing program is housed here and the building includes classrooms and a simulation lab.

 The School of Health Sciences often visits high schools, technical colleges, hospitals and other organizations for career fairs and educational fairs.
-If your school or organization is interested in having representatives come and speak to your group about the different educational opportunities we offer, please email Devin Cribb to set this up.
+If your school or organization is interested in having representatives come and speak to your group about the different educational opportunities we offer, please email Charlotte Kollman to set this up.